What Is Managed IT Support? A Small Business Guide

 So What Is Managed IT Support, Exactly?

 Managed IT support — sometimes called "managed services" or an "MSP" (Managed Service Provider) — is when you hire a company to take care of all your technology for a flat monthly fee.
 Instead of calling someone every time something breaks and paying by the hour, you pay one predictable amount each month and everything is handled for you.
+For the long version with pricing tiers and FAQs, see our complete guide to managed IT services in York, PA, or if you just want the bare-minimum definition, our one-paragraph answer to "what is a managed service?" covers it.

 Think of it like this: instead of calling a plumber every time a pipe leaks, you hire a property manager who keeps everything running, fixes problems before they get bad, and is already on-call when something does go wrong.